MicrosoftDocs/cpp-docs/docs/porting/porting-to-the-universal-windows-platform-cpp.md

 <ApplicationTypeRevision>10.0</ApplicationTypeRevision>
 ```

- If you created a new Universal Windows Platform project using Visual Studio, you should not see this error.
+ If you created a new UWP project using Visual Studio, you should not see this error.

 ## See Also
  [Visual C++ Porting Guide](../porting/porting-to-the-universal-windows-platform-cpp.md)